straightchlorine/colorgen/README.md

 Author: Piotr Krzysztof Lis - github.com/straightchlorine
 ```
-**Important Note:** Configuration files are changed **only** when `-a`(`--apply`) option is given as an argument, so
+**Important Note:** Configuration files change **only** when `-a`(`--apply`) option is provided as an argument, so
-**consider backing up your configuration files before running `-a` option!**
+**consider backing up your configuration files before running `-a` option.**

 The configuration was tested only on a modularised configuration, with relatively small files.
 Thus, if
-it would be wise to use this option with caution in case your particular config is not handled by the application approprietly.
+it would be wise to use this option with caution in case your particular configuration is not handled by the application appropriately.

-By adujusting `_edit_section()` of a parser you can customise it's behaviour.
+By adjusting `_edit_section()` of a parser you can customise its behaviour.

-Currently, there are three utilities, for which the software can provide configurations:
+Currently, there are three utilities, for which the software can offer configurations:

 * [kitty](https://github.com/kovidgoyal/kitty)
 * [AwesomeWM](https://github.com/awesomeWM/awesome)
 * [Rofi](https://github.com/davatorium/rofi)

-Just those three can provide a great visual experience:
+Just those three can give a great visual experience:

 ![light-theme](./doc/img/theme-light.png "mountain - kitty terminal")